prerender/prerender/README.md

 Prerender Service
 ===========================

-This is a node server that uses phantomjs to render a javascript-rendered page as HTML.
+This is a node server from [prerender.io](http://prerender.io) that uses phantomjs to render a javascript-rendered page as HTML.

 It should be used in conjunction with [these middleware libraries](#middleware) to serve the prerendered HTML to crawlers for SEO.
 Facebook and Twitter also crawl the prerendered HTML when someone posts a link to your site on their social network.
 You don't have to run this service on your own since I have it deployed on Heroku already.
 Get started in two lines of code using [Rails](https://github.com/collectiveip/prerender_rails) or [Node](https://github.com/collectiveip/prerender-node).